 Erica Blue Roberts, Ph.D., M.H.S.

-Erica Blue Roberts has 9 years of experience in program evaluation and analysis, applied social science research, and technical assistance.
-She has extensive...
+Erica Blue Roberts has more than 10 years of experience in program evaluation and analysis, applied social science research, and technical assistance.
+She...

 Kate Lyon, M.A.

-Kate Lyon has 12 years of experience in program evaluation, applied social science research, and evaluation technical assistance.
-Her content expertise...
+Kate Lyon has 20 years of experience in program evaluation, applied social science research, and evaluation technical assistance.
+Her areas of expertise...